PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 ### REST Endpoint Functionality
-Web endpoints using the REST architecture were tested using \textbf{xUnit} as a general testing framework and the \textbf{Microsoft ASP.NET CoreMVC Testing package} to send Web Requests to the server.
+Web endpoints using the REST architecture were tested using **xUnit** as a general testing framework and the **Microsoft ASP.NET Core MVC Testing package** to send Web Requests to the server.
-These tools were used due to the backend being written in C# on top of the ASP.NET Core web framework, keeping up a consistency in the used technologies, ensuring a higher maintainability of all parts of thesource code, as well as the ability to use tools developed by Microsoft themselves. \
+These tools were used due to the backend being written in C# on top of the ASP.NET Core web framework, keeping up a consistency in the used technologies, ensuring a higher maintainability of all parts of the source code, as well as the ability to use tools developed by Microsoft themselves. \

 #### xUnit
 The xUnit Framework is a testing tool officially recommended by Microsoft for the use of testing ASP.NET Core projects.
-While its name implies the usage of Unit Testing, it can be used to run integration tests as well with the use of other tools like the ASP.NET Core MVC Testing package, as was done in this project. \
+While its name implies the usage of Unit Testing, it can be used to run integration tests as well with the use of other tools like the ASP.NET Core MVC Testing package, as it was done in this project. \

 ##### Fact vs. Theory \
 Unlike other testing frameworks, which use attributes like [Test], xUnit uses [Fact] and [Theory]. \
-\textbf{Facts} are tests which use constant data throughout each running, they are inflexible and always test the same thing.
+**Facts** are tests which use constant data throughout each running, they are inflexible and always test the same thing.

 \begin{lstlisting}[caption=Sample of a Fact, label=lst:test, language={[Sharp]C}]
-        // A sample Fact Test which ensures a succesful connection & authorization to the backend server.
+        // A sample Fact Test which ensures a successful connection & authorization to the backend server.
         [Fact]
         public async Task SampleTestAsync()
         {